Bathysphere: 1932

 After packing the plug in more securely, and sending the Bathysphere down for another test dive in which the plug held, Beebe and Barton set off for their radio dive on September 22.
 The first part of the radio broadcast was conducted from on board the Freedom, describing Beebe and Barton preparing for their dive, while the second part would be relayed up the phone line from the sphere as Beebe and Barton descended in it.
 The ocean during this dive was rougher than it had been during any of their previous dives, and as the Freedom rocked on the surface, its motion was transmitted down the steel cable, causing the Bathysphere to swing from side to side like a pendulum.
 As the Bathysphere descended, Barton succumbed to seasickness and vomited inside it.
 However, the first half of the radio transmission had already been broadcast, and neither Beebe nor Barton wished to cancel its second half, so they continued their descent.

 Beebe and Barton began the second half of their radio broadcast at a depth of 1550 ft.
-Beebe's observations were transmitted broadcast over the radio as he gradually descended to a depth of 2200 ft.
+Beebe's observations were broadcast over the radio as he gradually descended to a depth of 2200 ft.
 Beebe encountered the Bathysphaera, according to him "wholly different from any deep-sea fish".
 With the broadcast finished, although they were only 440 ft short of their promised goal of 0.5 mi, the Bathysphere was still rocking wildly and Beebe and Barton were both bruised and bleeding from being knocked about inside it.
 Shortly after the end of the radio broadcast, Beebe gave the order for them to be pulled back up.

 Beebe and Barton conducted several more dives in 1932, including both dives to document deep-sea animals and the shallower contour dives.
 Although the Bathysphere's third window still was not installed, Beebe periodically shared his window with Barton so that Barton could film through it.